-James Forest, Criminal Justice & Security Studies
+James Forest, Center for Terrorism and Security Studies

-Expertise / Activities: emerging terrorist threats, insurgencies, transnational criminal networks and U.S. Special Forces training
+Expertise / Activities: Emerging terrorist threats, insurgencies, transnational criminal networks and U.S. Special Forces training

 James J.F.
 Forest, Ph.D., is an professor and director of the Security Studies graduate degree program at UMass Lowell.
 He teaches graduate and undergraduate courses on terrorism, weapons of mass destruction, and contemporary security studies, and directs the Center for Terrorism and Security Studies.
 He is also a senior fellow with the Joint Special Operations University, where he conducts research, some of which is classified, on emerging terrorist threats, insurgencies, transnational criminal networks and U.S. Special Forces training.